Unable to Locate Complete Label

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

-Judging by its ingredients alone, Berkley and Jensen looks like an above-average dry dog food.
+Judging by its ingredients alone, Berkley Jensen Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.